TheMrityunjayPathak/DataScience/README.md

 - `NumPy.ipynb` : This notebook introduces NumPy, a fundamental library for numerical computing in Python.

-    - It covers topics such as creating arrays, performing array operations, indexing, slicing, and basic linear algebra operations.

 - `Pandas.ipynb` : In this notebook, you will learn about Pandas, a powerful data manipulation library.

-    - It covers topics such as working with Series and DataFrames, data cleaning, filtering, grouping, merging, and basic data exploration.

 - `MatPlotLib.ipynb` : This notebook explores the Matplotlib library for data visualization in Python.

-    - It covers plotting various types of charts, customizing plots, adding labels and annotations, and creating visualizations for data analysis.

 ## Getting Started

 1. Clone the repository to your local machine using the following command :

 ```
 git clone https://github.com/TheMrityunjayPathak/DataScience.git
 ```

 2. Launch Jupyter Notebook and open the desired notebook file :

 ```
 jupyter notebook
 ```